Connect with us

 Booming natural gas prices, along with retiring coal plants and limited oil production, mean electric bills will likely go up across the country this summer.

-That includes Mississippi, where both energy consumption and the inability to pay for electric bills rank among the highest of any .ย
+That includes Mississippi, where both energy consumption and the inability to pay for electric bills rank among the highest of any state.

 Generally, homes in southeastern states consume more electricity than those in the rest of the country.
-In 2020, the average Mississippi residence was using more electricity than only two other states, and Tennessee.ย
+In 2020, the average Mississippi residence was using more electricity than only two other states, Louisiana and Tennessee.

 Even after accounting for the differences in weather, home age and home size, low-income homes in Mississippi, South Carolina, Georgia, Alabama and Arkansas use 36% more electricity than those in other states, according to the DOE.

-As part of new from the Infrastructure Investment and Act, Mississippi received over $28 million to implement its Weatherization Assistance Program, which provides funding for installing insulation, updating appliances and other efficiency measures through the Mississippi Department of Human Services.ย
+As part of new funding from the Infrastructure Investment and Jobs Act, Mississippi received over $28 million to help implement its Weatherization Assistance Program, which provides funding for installing insulation, updating appliances and other efficiency measures through the Mississippi Department of Human Services.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.